What is the Patient Choice Scheme?

 What are the views of GPC on the Patient Choice Scheme?

-We have a number of concerns about the way the scheme will operate, including:
+We have a number of concerns about the way the scheme operates, including:

 - the fragmentation and availability of community and social services to these patients, and the potential consequences in respect of safeguarding issues